huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Kahn Gillmor (DKG) in a message to the IETF "DPRIVE" working group {{DNS0RTT}}.

-Thanks to Tony Finch for an extensive review of the initial version of this draft.
-Reviews by Paul Hoffman and interoperability tests conducted by Stephane Bortzmeyer helped improve the definition of the protocol.
+Thanks to Tony Finch for an extensive review of the initial version of this draft, and to Robert Evans for the discussion of 0-RTT privacy issues.
+Reviews by Paul Hoffman and Martin Thomson and interoperability tests conducted by Stephane Bortzmeyer helped improve the definition of the protocol.

 --- back